 Life and AD&D Insurance

 Life insurance provides financial protection to your survivors in the event of your death.
-Our Life and AD&D Insurance is provided through Sun Life Financial.
+Our Life and AD&D Insurance is provided through MetLife.

 The university provides basic life insurance (1x your life base salary) at no cost to you.

-- You can select basic life insurance only, enroll in supplemental life insurance, or opt out of life insurance when you are hired, during Open Enrollment or upon a life change.
+- You can select basic life insurance only, enroll in optional life insurance, or opt out of life insurance when you are hired, during Open Enrollment or upon a life change.

 - No evidence of insurability is required for basic life insurance coverage.